EMule: eMule compared to other P2P applications

-eMule is said to be the most complete implementation of the eD2k protocol and its extensions. eMule supports AICH, making its corruption handling competitive with BitTorrent. eMule also supports source exchanges, allowing it to substantially reduce the loads on the servers and Kad.
+eMule supports AICH, making its corruption handling competitive with BitTorrent. eMule also supports source exchanges, allowing it to substantially reduce the loads on the servers and Kad.
 With a High ID and well-sourced downloads pre-acquired by server and/or Kad, eMule is able to sustain the peer sources on these files independent longer after disconnection from eD2k and Kad.

 eMule mods

-As a popular open source program, eMule has many variants, usually called mods.
+eMule has variants, usually called mods.
 Some mods started as forks from official eMule versions and then continued to develop independently rather than modifying newer official versions.
 An example of this type of mod is the obsolete eMule Plus.
 Since eMule Plus forked off before the release of v0.30, the first official version to include Kad, eMule Plus does not support this feature mainly because the project development has been abandoned for about 4 years.
 Other current mods follow official eMule releases and make their own releases based on each new release of the official version.
-Since distributed mods are required to publicly share their source code by the GNU General Public License, useful features created by mod developers can be quickly incorporated into an official version.
+Since distributed mods are required to publicly share their source code by the GNU General Public License, useful features created by mod developers can be incorporated into an official version.

 Fake eMule sites and malware

-Due to the popularity and open-source nature of eMule, some third parties have created modified versions of it, which frequently contain spyware and other malware programs.
+Some third parties have created modified versions of it which contain spyware and other malware programs.
 Some fake sites ask for credit card information or require the user to sign up for a paid membership.
-The official eMule is free and does not ask for such information.

 These versions are usually found via rotating advertisements sometimes placed on legitimate sites.

 Chinese mods of eMule client

-VeryCD's easyMule is a popular eMule client among Chinese users.
+VeryCD's easyMule is a eMule client used by Chinese users.
 It has a simplified interface and lacks some advanced settings available in the standard eMule client.
 As of version 1.1 it only supports searching through the VeryCD database, though external eD2k links are accepted.
 Some criticized VeryCD for their misleading name "Dianlv" (电驴 (Diàn Lǘ, Electronic Donkey); generally the Chinese name for eDonkey or eMule) and the site emule.org.cn, which is named "Dianlv (eMule) Chinese Site" (电驴(eMule)中文网站).

 Community version

-On July 29, 2017 was released a "Community Version" of eMule maintained by the official forum users.
+On July 29, 2017 a "Community Version" of eMule was released, maintained by the official forum users.
 This version is available to download in a GitHub repository and is based on the latest official release or beta but contains additional features and bug fixes made by the community, prioritizing a more up-to-date version.